avargiu86/networkSecurityProject/README.md

 ```

 # Security Analysis & Attack Simulations
-This architecture is resistant to MITM, Spoofing, and Replay attacks.
+This architecture is resistant to DoS, Spoofing, and Replay attacks.
 You can verify the defenses using the included test scripts.

 ### 1. Test DoS Protection
 Simulates an attack where a 5000-byte payload is sent to crash the server (limit is 4096 bytes).